A healthier climate starts with connected neighbors and empowered communities.

 EARTHCARE NOT WARFARE

-SSCAN works on anti-war legislation because our military is the largest producer of greenhouse gases and because many SSCAN members are in the 9th Congressional District.
-Congressman Adam Smith is the chair of the House Armed Services Committee.
+SSCAN works on anti-war legislation because our military is the largest producer of greenhouse gases and because our 9th Congressional congressman Adam Smith is the chair of the House Armed Services Committee.

 URBAN AGRICULTURE

-SSCAN leaders and volunteers organize and/or support several community-driven urban agriculture projects including the Mt Baker Food Is Free Community Giving Garden, Bradner Garden Pea Patch and the Shark Garden..
+SSCAN leaders and volunteers organize and/or support several community-driven urban agriculture projects.

 Upcoming Events